 We included randomised controlled trials (RCTs) and quasi-RCTs, published or unpublished, reported in any language.
 Participants were cognitively healthy people, and at least 80% of the study population had to be aged 65 or older.
-Experimental interventions adhered to the following criteria: intervention was any form of interactive computerised cognitive intervention - including computer exercises, computer games, mobile devices, gaming console, and virtual reality - that involved repeated practice on standardised exercises of specified cognitive domain(s) for the purpose of enhancing cognitive function; duration of the intervention was at least 12 weeks; cognitive outcomes were measured; and cognitive training interventions were compared with active or inactive control interventions.
+Experimental interventions adhered to the following criteria: intervention was any form of interactive computerised cognitive intervention - including computer exercises, computer games, mobile devices, gaming console, and virtual reality - that involved repeated practice on standardised exercises of specified cognitive domain(s) for the purpose of enhancing cognitive function; the duration of the intervention was at least 12 weeks; cognitive outcomes were measured; and cognitive training interventions were compared with active or inactive control interventions.

 We performed preliminary screening of search results using a 'crowdsourcing' method to identify RCTs.
 At least two review authors working independently screened the remaining citations against inclusion criteria.
 At least two review authors also independently extracted data and assessed the risk of bias of included RCTs.
-Where appropriate, we synthesised data in random-effect meta-analyses, comparing computerised cognitive training (CCT) separately with active and inactive controls.
+Where appropriate, we synthesised data in random-effects meta-analyses, comparing computerised cognitive training (CCT) separately with active and inactive controls.
 We expressed treatment effects as standardised mean differences (SMDs) with 95% confidence intervals (CIs).
 We used GRADE methods to describe the overall quality of the evidence for each outcome.

-We also compared CCT versus inactive control (no interventions).
-Negative SMDs favour CCT over control.
-We found no studies on our primary outcome of global cognitive function.
-In terms of our secondary outcomes, trial results suggest slight improvement in episodic memory (mean difference (MD) -0.90, 95% confidence interval (CI) -1.73 to -0.07; 150 participants; 1 study; low-quality evidence) and no effect on executive function (SMD -0.08, 95% CI -0.31 to 0.15; 292 participants; 2 studies; low-quality evidence), working memory (MD -0.08, 95% CI -0.43 to 0.27; 60 participants; 1 study; low-quality evidence), or verbal fluency (MD -0.11, 95% CI -1.58 to 1.36; 150 participants; 1 study; low-quality evidence).
-We could not determine any effects on speed of processing at trial endpoints because the evidence was of very low quality.
+We also compared CCT to inactive control (no interventions).
+We found no data on our primary outcome of global cognitive function.
+At the end of the intervention, CCT may lead to slight improvement in episodic memory (6 months) (mean difference (MD) in Rivermead Behavioural Memory Test (RBMT) -0.90 points, 95% confidence interval (CI) -1.73 to -0.07; 150 participants; 1 study; low-quality evidence) but can have little or no effect on executive function (12 weeks to 6 months) (SMD -0.08, 95% CI -0.31 to 0.15; 292 participants; 2 studies; low-quality evidence), working memory (16 weeks) (MD -0.08, 95% CI -0.43 to 0.27; 60 participants; 1 study; low-quality evidence), or verbal fluency (6 months) (MD -0.11, 95% CI -1.58 to 1.36; 150 participants; 1 study; low-quality evidence).
+We could not determine any effects on speed of processing because the evidence was of very low quality.

 We found no evidence on quality of life, activities of daily living, or adverse effects in either comparison.